foldesandras/QuantumHack/README.md

 To submit translations, the preferred method is to create a Pull Request on GitHub.

-To enable in-game translations, go to `QuantumClient Options > Translations > ON`.
+To enable in-game translations, go to `QuantumHack Options > Translations > ON`.

 Please note: Names of features (such as hacks, commands, etc.) should remain in English to ensure consistency across different language settings.
 This also allows for easier communication between users of different languages.